-The woman wept tears of passion because she enjoyed the food she had just eaten THAT much.
+The woman wept tears of sheer joy because she enjoyed the food she had just eaten THAT much.

-The raw beauty of Julia Child freely expressing herself with such total passion in reaction to the process of Creative Self Expression that she single handedly made America realize cooking itself could be – moved my soul to its very core.
+The raw beauty of Julia Child freely expressing herself with such total passion in reaction to the process of Creative Self Expression which she single handedly made America realize cooking could be – had moved my soul to its very core.